Relation Mapping

 To import data from these files to Salesforce, do the following.

-1. Create the Import integration with a CSV file as a Source and Salesforce as a Target.
+- Create an import with a CSV file as a Source and Salesforce as a Target.

 After the run, you get a new Account record and a new related Contact record in Salesforce.